svr-L/multi-asset-scenario-engine/README.md

 - cross-asset stress testing
 - future extensions toward richer equity-premium and risk-free generators

+## Positioning

+This project is best understood as a prototype for:

+- joint scenario generation under the physical measure
+- horizon repricing of equity and rates instruments
+- portfolio tail-risk analysis

+It is not intended as:

+- a pure risk-neutral pricing library
+- a production-grade market risk system
+- a pure alpha-signal forecasting project

 ## Current implementation

 The current version includes the following components.